“The investor’s chief problem – and even his worst enemy – is likely to be himself” – Ben Graham, author of The Intelligent Investor

 About the UK Value Investor newsletter

-One of its main features is the model portfolio.
-This portfolio is managed according to my defensive value investing strategy and subscribers get to see every detail of the portfolio, its current holdings and what I’m buying or selling each month.
+The portfolio is managed according to my defensive value investing strategy.
+Subscribers get to see a lot of detail about its current holdings and what companies are being added to or removed from the portfolio.

 Why investors subscribe to UK Value Investor